gto76/python-cheatsheet/README.md

 [2, 3]
 ```

-### ifilter/imap/izip
+### Ifilter/imap/izip
 Filter, map and zip functions that return generators instead of iterators

 Introspection and Metaprograming
 --------------------------------
-Inspecting code at runetime and code that generates code.
+Inspecting code at runtime and code that generates code.

 ```python
 >>> class B: